PierfrancescoSoffritti/android-youtube-player/README.md

 If you want to use your own BroadcastReceiver make sure to cover all this scenarios, in order to provide a consistent user experience.

-# Chromecast
+# Chromecast support
 If you need to cast YouTube videos to a Chromecast device you can use the *chromecast* extension library to add this functionality to the android-youtube-player.
-Read its documentation [here](#chromecast).
+Read its documentation [here](#chromecast-extension-library).

 # Useful info
 # Hardware acceleration
-Is important that the Activity containing the [YouTubePlayerView](https://github.com/PierfrancescoSoffritti/Android-YouTube-Player/wiki/YouTubePlayerView) is hardware accelerated.
+Is important that the Activity containing the [YouTubePlayerView](#youtubeplayerview) is hardware accelerated.
 This option is enabled by default, you won't have to do any changes in your app, unless you manually disabled hardware acceleration.

 If you need to disable hardware acceleration in your application, you can enable it at the Activity level, as explained [here](https://developer.android.com/guide/topics/graphics/hardware-accel.html).